AndressaFarias/ingles/Traducao/Traducao.md

 How are you doing?      -   Como você está?
-How is he/she doing?    -   Como ele/ela está?

 How could you ...?      -   Como você pôde ... ?
                         -   _ex_ how could you say that? - Como você pode dizer aquilo?